Boston University School of Public Health

-Boston University School of Public Health (SPH) is one of the graduate schools of Boston University.
+The Boston University School of Public Health (BUSPH) is one of the graduate schools of Boston University.
 Founded in 1976, the School offers master's- and doctoral-level programs in public health.
 It is located in the heart of Boston University's Medical Campus in the South End neighborhood of Boston, Massachusetts.
 The school has more than 8,900 alumni, 267 faculty, and 227 staff; its students hail from more than 43 countries, and its total research portfolio is worth more than $180 million.
-BUSPH is fully accredited by the Council on Education for Public Health and ranked 6th among Public Health Graduate Schools by U.S. News & World Report.

-The current dean is Sandro Galea.
-Former dean Robert Meenan stepped down at the end of 2014 after serving in the role for 22 years.
+The school is currently led by Dean ad Interim Michael Stein.
+Former dean Sandro Galea stepped down at the end of 2024 after serving in the role for 10 years.

 Mission

 "The mission of the Boston University School of Public Health is to improve the health of local, national, and international populations—particularly the disadvantaged, underserved, and vulnerable—through excellence and innovation in education, research, and service."